Hugh Dalton: Political career

 Dalton published Practical Socialism for Britain, a bold and highly influential assessment of a future Labour government's policy options, in 1935.
 The book revived updated nuts-and-bolts Fabianism, which had been out of favour, and could be used to attack the more militant Left.
 His emphasis was on using the state as a national planning agency, an approach that appealed well beyond Labour.
+Dalton had the reputation of being "a brilliant man, but rash, hot-headed and impulsive, a shinning diamond of mercurial, unstable gifts with a penchant for self-damage".
+He was considered to be one of the most intelligent of the Labour MPs who was destined for high office should Labour win a general election, but also someone who had a self-destructive streak owing to his vanity and impulsive tendencies.